 The carcinogenic potential of hexavalent chromium was first recognized as a cause of nasal tumors in Scottish chrome pigment workers in the late 1800s.
 In the 1930s, the pulmonary carcinogenicity of hexavalent chromium was first described in German chromate workers.13 Chromium toxicity may result from occupational exposure, environmental exposure, or a combination of both routes.
 Like many metals, the clinical manifestations of chromium toxicity depend upon whether the exposure is acute or chronic and on the chemical form of chromium.

 Chromium is an essential element involved in glucose metabolism.
-This may be through facilitation of insulin binding to insulin receptors or by amplification of the effects ...
+This may be through facilitation of insulin binding to insulin receptors or by amplification of ...